LONDON COURSE DESCRIPTIONS

 BRITAIN IN HISTORY

-Students in this course will explore England from pre-historic to modern times.
-The course acquaints students with a variety of ways to experience history and gain a much greater appreciation and knowledge of Great Britain.
-Students will examine Stonehenge and pre-historic London, tour Roman ruins in the cities of London and Bath, and visit museums, such as the Museum of London and Victoria and Albert Museum.
-In addition, participants will tour medieval cathedrals (Westminster Cathedral and St. Paul’s Cathedral) and visit historic castles, including the London Tower and Windsor Castle.
+Students in this course will explore England from prehistoric to modern times.
+It will acquaint students with a variety of ways to experience history and gain knowledge of Britain beyond movies, historical fiction, and legends.
+Students will visit Stonehenge, tour Roman ruins in London and Bath, visit soaring medieval cathedrals and castles, as well as some of the most famous museums and libraries in the world.
+The opportunity to walk where the heroes of history also walked is a unique learning experience.
 Additional points of interest will be discussed and explored throughout this course.
-Ronald Grube, professor of history instructs.
+Judith Hill, professor of history instructs.

 COMPARATIVE SOCIAL ISSUES IN LONDON

-Landmark attractions of London, Stonehenge, Bath and Greenwich are our classroom as we trace the history, culture, and traditions of Great Britain.
-Visits and lectures explore the causes and effects of social classes through the ages, from the extravagance of the royals to the struggles of workers, serfs and slaves.
-We also look at how Britain — once the seat of the global British Empire — has influenced the world by imposing its ways and laws on non-British subjects.
+Landmark attractions of London, Stonehenge, Bath, and Greenwich are our classroom as we trace the history, culture, and traditions of Great Britain.
+Students will explore the causes and effects of social classes through the ages, from the extravagance of the royals to retirement of their soldiers, and to the struggles of the commoners.
+Students will interact and observe the perspectives of England’s citizens through a multicultural portal of folkways encased in the backdrop of museums, walking tours, lectures, and of course, the countryside.
 Teri Misiaszek, professor of criminal justice instructs.

 HEALTH CARE IN GREAT BRITAIN

-This international study-travel course is offered to those interested in exploring health care issues in Great Britain.
-The intent is to enrich and broaden the historic and cultural insights of the health care provider through immersion in and study of an international health care system.
-The program focuses on comparing and contrasting variations in past, current, and future trends between the National Health Service and United States health care system.
-Historic and cultural influences will be explored during visits to the Roman baths at Bath, the original Old St. Thomas’ Operating Theatre, the Wellcome Collection, the Florence Nightingale Museum, the Gordon Museum, a Plague Walk, and many other sites of interest.
+This international travel study course is offered to those interested in exploring health care issues, both past, and present, in Great Britain.
+The intent is to enrich and broaden the student’s historical and cultural insights through immersion in and study of Great Britain’s past and current trends in health care.
+These trends will be explored with guidance during visits to the Roman Baths, the Old St. Thomas Operating Theatre, the Florence Nightingale Museum, the Gordon and British museums, a Plague walk and many other sites of interest.
 Jane Kiernan, Ph.D., professor of nursing instructs.

 INTERNATIONAL BUSINESS: THE BRITISH EXPERIENCE

 This study/travel course acquaints participants with the scope and nature of international business in the United Kingdom.
 Walking tours, lectures, and discussions by British and American officials allow participants to consider historic, cultural and market influences on modern business activity.
-Participants have opportunities to compare and contrast trends affecting the business environment in both the United States and United Kingdom through visits to such prominent institutions as The Guildhall, The Baltic Exchange, Lloyd’s of London, Fishmonger’s Hall, The Bank of England, The American Embassy, The Precious Metals Exchange, Harrod’s and John Lewis Department Stores, and other sites of interest.
+Participants have opportunities to compare and contrast trends affecting the business environment in both the United States and United Kingdom through visits to such prominent institutions as The Guildhall, The Baltic Exchange, The Olympic Park, UK Supreme Court, The Chelsea Football Club, Fishmonger’s Hall, The Bank of England, The American Embassy, Harrod’s and John Lewis Department Stores, and other sites of interest.
 Tom Paczkowski, professor of business instructs.

 MEDIA: THE BRITISH EXPERIENCE